ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 An overview of each component is provided below.

-The overall calculation process begins with the creation of a Calculator object using CalculatorFactory, where the calculator is initialised with default values.
+The overall calculation process begins with the creation of a Calculator object using user specified input parameters, where if not specified, the calculator is initialised with default user input values.
 If the calculator is used via the Python command line interface (CLI), any of the user input parameters can be changed before calculating the sensitivity/integration time.
 If the parameters are not changed, the calculations will be done with default values.
 In the web user interface (UI), the first calculation is done with the default values and any specified user input parameters will be considered within the calculations once the user clicks the "Calculate" button.

 Given the input parameters, the application will choose instrument specific equations for calculating sensitivity/integration.
 The user can override instrument choice manually as described in the user guide